Marcelara/PSF_Anunna/Pipeline_for_Anunna.md

 ## Linux commands

 Before you can get started in the HPC, you need to get familiar with Bash.
-There are many tutorials on the internet that can help you with this *[Do we have some examples?]*.
+There are many [tutorials](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview) on the internet that can help you with this.
 Furthermore, the staff members of Annuna offer some basic courses.
 I can recommend the **Linux Basic course** which is offered multiple times a year.
 There are also the **HPC Basic Course** and the **HPC Advanced Course**.
 I did not join these two last courses but they may be helpful as well.
 An overview of the upcoming courses can be found on the [Wiki](https://wiki.anunna.wur.nl/index.php/Main_Page#Events).

 There are some basic commands that you will use all the time.
 We will discuss them down here.